church-st-chihuahuas/tiffin/README.md

 July 2:

-- Andrew - [last 24] interviewed stakeholder and finalized product backlog items, [next 24] research Ruby on Rails and associated technologies, [impediments] lack;
+- Andrew - [last 24] interviewed stakeholder and finalized product backlog items, [next 24] researched Ruby on Rails and associated technologies, [impediments] lack knowledge of some technologies to be used;

 - Samir - [last 24] , [next 24] , [impediments] ;